IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-UCC-Guide.md

 [Certificate Services - Migrate form SHA1 to SHA2 (SHA256) | PeteNetLive](https://www.petenetlive.com/KB/Article/0001243)

 - With Citrix 1912 LTSR CU5 and 2203 LTSR CU1 some screen artifacts are occurring if you don’t use the right configuration.
-The problem is now fixed with IGEL OS 11.08.230 but also this workaround helps to solve that:
+The problem is now fixed with IGEL OS 11.08.230 or greater but also this workaround helps to solve that:

 On Citrix you need to configure these 5 policies like this: